Hearing dog

-A hearing dog is a type of assistance dog specifically selected and trained to assist people who are deaf or hard of hearing by alerting their handler to important sounds, such as doorbells, smoke alarms, ringing telephones, or alarm clocks.
+A hearing dog is a specialized assistance dog specifically selected and trained to assist people who are deaf or hard of hearing by alerting their handler to important sounds, such as doorbells, smoke alarms, ringing telephones, or alarm clocks.
 They may also work outside the home, alerting their handler to sounds such as sirens, forklifts, and a person calling the handler's name.

 Training

-Dogs that may become hearing dogs are tested for proper temperament, sound reactivity, and willingness to work.
+Dogs that may become hearing dogs are tested for proper temperament and willingness to work.
 After passing initial screenings, they are trained in basic obedience and exposed to things they will face in public areas, such as elevators, shopping carts, and different types of people.
-Only after that period of socializing are they considered to be fully trained in sound alerting.
+They are also trained in audio-response training, where they are exposed to different house appliances or other noises, like doorbells.
+These results are then logged.
+Only after that period of socializing and audio-response training are they then considered to be fully trained in sound alerting.

 Hearing dogs may be trained professionally in as little as three months, though many are trained for at least a year.
 Generally, training involves getting the dog to recognize a particular sound and then physically alert or lead their handler to the source.
 They may also be taught to physically alert to and/or lead away from a sound, such as in the case of a fire alarm.

-While many hearing dogs are professionally trained, as described above, it is important to note that this is not a legal requirement and there are deaf or hearing-impaired individuals who successfully, and legally, undertake the challenge of training their own hearing dogs.
+Some deaf or hearing-impaired individuals train their own hearing dogs.
 However, such dogs might not meet the requirements as stipulated by Assistance Dogs International, and therefore might not have full access to all public spaces and places afforded by such accreditation.